Argentina’s Struggle for Stability

 What are the current economic challenges?

-There is major economic potential.
-Argentina is the third-largest economy in Latin America, behind Brazil and Mexico, with a gross domestic product (GDP) of $631 billion in 2022.
-More than half of Argentina’s GDP comes from the services sector, including tourism, with manufacturing industries such as automotives, pharmaceuticals, and chemicals making up 16 percent of GDP.
-Agribusiness, which dominated the economy for much of the nineteenth and twentieth centuries, now makes up only 7 percent of GDP, though it still drives most of Argentina’s exports.
+Argentina has major economic potential.
+It is the third-largest economy in Latin America, behind Brazil and Mexico, with a gross domestic product (GDP) of roughly $633 billion in 2024.
+According to World Bank data, more than half of Argentina’s GDP comes from the services sector, including tourism, with manufacturing industries such as automotives, pharmaceuticals, and chemicals making up 15 percent of GDP.
+Agribusiness, which makes up 6 percent of GDP, still drives much of Argentina’s exports.
 The country also sits on some of the world’s largest shale oil and gas reserves, though the government is increasingly looking to harness renewable energy.
-In addition, Argentina comprises roughly a fifth of South America’s so-called Lithium Triangle, which contains about half of the world’s known deposits of lithium, an element essential in the production of batteries.
+In addition, Argentina comprises roughly a fifth of South America’s so-called Lithium Triangle, which contains about half of the world’s known deposits of lithium, an element essential in the production of batteries

 What role does Argentina play in the region?